ckuetche/sequence-assembly-class/README.md

 Uses a sliding window approach on an input string and desired kmer length to generate k-1mers.
 After, organizes substrings into prefixes and suffixes for parent string reconstruction.
 Command line usage: ./debruijnedge.bash [string] [k] #k must be a numer
 ## Usage Instructions
 Given an input string, run find_kmers_bash first.
 Next, create a graph with GraphViz software on the command line, and run find_euler_nodes.awk to identify your start and end sequence.
-Otherwise,
+Otherwise, run the de-bruijn edge generator itself to find kmers and their possible organization.